Disc-epics/HOPE/README.md

 Because we don't have ssh access to the server, running commands is a pain, and the main reason we need to do that is for adding dependencies.
 However, it can be done by editing the `django.cgi` script to run a bash script on the server.

-There is a convenience script for this specificly:
+There is a convenience script for this specifically:

 ```bash
 ./scritps/add_dependency.py twilio
 ```

-Which edits the `django.cgi` script, does an http request so it gets ran, then copies back the regular `django.cgi`.
+Which edits the `django.cgi` script, does an HTTP request so it gets ran, then copies back the regular `django.cgi`.
 Yes, it's hacky, but it also works.

 ### Adding credentials

-If a new service is installed that requiress a password, it is generally not considered good practice to just put the password in the code.
+If a new service is installed that requires a password, it is generally not considered good practice to just put the password in the code.
 In order to make the process easier, a central store for credentials, in `creds.json`, has been setup.
-It is avaialbe in the DISC team sharepoint, under project documentation.
+It is available in the DISC team sharepoint, under project documentation.

-In code, all the fields are availabe through `settings.CREDENTIALS`:
+In code, all the fields are available through `settings.CREDENTIALS`:

 ```python
 from .settings import CREDENTIALS